shaikwasef/gitapp/README.md

 The GitHub App is built using React-JS , Redux , and Axios .

 ## Rate Limiting<a name = "rate_limit"></a>
 Currently the application has a request limit of 60 requests per hour because of limitations setup by GitHub API [(read here)](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting).
-Requests exceeding the 403 limit are responded with a HTTP 403 error code .
+Requests exceeding this limit are responded with a HTTP 403 error code .